-Agile is all about embracing the change, but there are limits.
-The worst type of a product owner is a person who changes his mind every week.
-The Team has run a workshop with the Product Owner before the project, they agreed on the backlog and the scope of the first release, and started development.
+Agile is all about embracing change, but there are limits.
+The worst type of product owner is a person who changes his mind every week.
+The Team has run a workshop with the Product Owner before the project, they agreed on the backlog and the scope of the first release and started development.
 In the meantime, the Product Owner insists on changes or worse, sometimes brings back the functionality which he has decided to remove a couple of weeks ago.
 This leads straight to failure, as the goal was to deliver fast, fail fast and learn fast.
-With each unnecessary change you delay the release.
+With each unnecessary change, you delay the release.

 Solution: Focus.
 Embrace the concept of MVP.
 Keep your personal perfectionist from stopping you from delivering.
 Make decisions and stick with them, until you have tests to prove they don’t work.